EBIvariation/eva-sub-cli/docs/how_to_submit.md

 You will need an [**ENA Webin account**](https://www.ebi.ac.uk/ena/submit/webin/login) in order to submit, though you can run validation without one.

-Finally, you need to specify a **submission directory**, which is a specific directory associated with each submission (for example, the location of your VCF and metadata files).
+Finally, you need to specify a **submission directory**, which is a specific directory associated with each submission.
 This is where all processing will take place, and where configuration and reports will be saved.

 Crucially, the eva-sub-cli tool requires that there be **only one submission per directory** and that the submission directory not be reused.
 Running multiple submissions from a single directory can result in data